eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

 ### Usage

-1. To use `IcecastMetadataStream`, create a new instance with the `Icy-Br` and `Icy-MetaInt` headers from the Icecast response.
+1. To use `IcecastMetadataStream`, create a new instance with the `Icy-MetaInt` headers from the Icecast response.
+You may also provide the `Icy-Br` or `Content-Type` headers to enable metadata times to be detected from the stream.

    *Note: The GET request to the Icecast server must contain a `Icy-Metadata: 1` header to enable metadata.*